takahe-linux/pkgs/docs/install.md

 Mark the partition as a boot partition:
 ``# parted /dev/sda toggle 1 boot``

+Note that some older systems cannot handle booting from a filesystem starting above the `4G` mark.
+To work around this limitation, create an extra partition (`50M` should be plenty) at the start of the drive and use that as `/boot`.

 ### Create a filesystem ###

 Using ext4, disabling 64bit as Syslinux cannot handle that yet: